AndresCarro1/Python-Projects/README.md

 ## PRICERETRIEVERML
-sets a function getMercadoLibrePrice, which uses Beautiful Soup to scan a product's HTML for its defined price in the code.
+It sets a function getMercadoLibrePrice, which uses Beautiful Soup to scan a product's HTML for its defined price in the code.
 Then the function price is set, which calls getMercadoLibrePrice and asks for a product's URL as second argument, finally printing it's price.

 ## MACD
-plots a MACD indicator (see https://www.investopedia.com/terms/m/macd.asp for further reference on the indicator) for a requested stock, from a requested date to present time.
+It plots a MACD indicator (see https://www.investopedia.com/terms/m/macd.asp for further reference on the indicator) for a requested stock, from a requested date to present time.
 It asks for a ticker, which is a company ID acronym commonly used in Stock Markets (eg for Tesla is TSLA), and a base date and then builds the indicator components (exponential moving averages, Signal and MACD) based on pricing data collected from Yahoo Finance.
 Based on the tecnical rules for the